Mr-excaliver/csoc-25-GameDev-Godot-week-1/README.md

 ## How to Submit

 1. *Fork this repository* to your GitHub account.
-2. Open the week1/ folder.
+2. Open the "Your Games"/ folder.
 3. Create your own scene named:
    **YourName_YourRollNo.tscn**
-   Example: Aarav_23CS3001.tscn
 4. Do the tasks below.
 5. *Push your work* and open a *Pull Request*.